Away with the fairies: magic and mystery at a unique festival

 When I find organiser Karen Kay again, she engulfs me with hugs, shouting: “You’ve been fairy-fied!”
 While I might not believe in fairies, I certainly believe in the power a wonderful community like this has to lift your spirits.
 Although adults dressing as fairies might be misunderstood to those who aren’t in the subculture, their warmth, easy welcome and acceptance of those who are different showcase what’s often missing from the world.
 For the first time in weeks, my cheeks hurt from smiling.
 In an overwhelming year full of darkness and stress, blowing bubbles with fairies might not be top of your list, but don’t be surprised if you find it’s exactly the kind of weekend you didn’t know you needed.

 • This article was amended on 4 November 2024.
-An earlier version’s photo caption accompanying an image of River Jordan mistakenly said “I’ve bopped to the beats of Fatboy Tim and danced with a green-horned troll”, which was a quote from the author about the festival.
+In an earlier version the caption accompanying the photo of River Jordan said, “I’ve bopped to the beats of Fatboy Tim and danced with a green-horned troll”.
+To clarify, these were the words of the article’s author, writing about the festival; they have been replaced to refer directly to River Jordan.